 In the following video, Jeremy Paxman with his forthright and abrasive interviewing style speaks to James Quincey, president of Coca-Cola Europe about the sugar content in their regular Coke on BBC Two’s Newsnight.

-- Sugar – Part 3: Oh Sweet Poison, Thy Name is Sugar! (tvaraj.com)
+- Oh, Sweet Poison, Thy Name Is Sugar! (tvaraj.com)

 - Sugar (en.wikipedia.org)